istvanzk/rover_wugc_cpy/README-USBHost.md

 ### Summary

 The wireless USB dongle was identified in three different ways, as described in the following sections, with the summary results as in the Table below.
+Both Vendor & Product combinations are valid.

 |         | Vendor  | Product | Manuf.             | Product         |
 |---------|---------|---------|--------------------|-----------------|